Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Discussion

-The RGB star count map reveals a round and regular morphology within a radius of $\sim$\,20\arcmin, consistent with \citet{gerbrandt15}.
-In this region, the star count map is well fitted with isodensity contours characterised by ellipticity $e\sim0.12$ and position angle $\mathrm{PA}\sim\ang{0;;}$.
+The RGB star count map reveals a relatively round and regular morphology within a radius of $\sim$\,20\arcmin, consistent with \citet{gerbrandt15}.
+In this region, the star count map is well fitted with isodensity contours characterised by ellipticity $e\sim0.12$ and position angle of $\mathrm{PA}\sim\ang{0;;}$.
 However, at larger radii, the isocontours begin to twist, driven by an excess of stars to the north-west and a less prominent excess to the south-east (see Sect.~\ref{sc:spatial}).
-Similar features have been observed in tidally disturbed dwarf galaxies \citep[e.g.,][]{Golini2024}.
+Similar features have been observed in tidally disturbed dwarf galaxies \citep[e.g.][]{Okamoto23,Golini2024}.
 Indeed, the north-west overdensity is in the same direction where \cite{nidever13} identified the \ang{1.3;;} long \ion{H}{i} feature (corresponding to $\sim$\,17\,kpc at a distance of 0.76\,Mpc), culminating in a high-density clump later confirmed by \citet{namumba19}.
 As introduced in Sect.~\ref{sc:Intro}, this structure was interpreted as the result of a recent interaction or merger with a companion dwarf galaxy, a scenario that, according to \cite{Ashley2014}, could also explain other peculiar morphological and kinematical properties of the gas in IC\,10: the southern plume, the three spurs, and the outer \ion{H}{i} region counter-rotating with respect to the inner gaseous disc \citep{Shostak1989,wilcots98}.
 We may now be detecting, for the first time, a stellar counterpart to this accretion event.

 However another intriguing possibility is that the north-west--south-east elongated stellar component results from a tidal interaction with M31.
 Using PMs, \cite{Bennet2024} derived the orbital history of IC\,10 and found that the galaxy underwent pericentric passage with M31 about 1\,Gyr ago and that it is still inside its virial radius.
-The alignment of the elongated stellar feature that we infer through RGB counts with the orbit of IC\,10 around M31 \citep{nidever13,Bennet2024}, together with a marked flattening of the outer density profile (see discussion below), is suggestive of a tidal origin \citep[e.g.,][]{Johnston1999,Munoz2008}.
+The alignment of the elongated stellar feature that we infer through RGB counts with the orbit of IC\,10 around M31 \citep{nidever13,Bennet2024}, together with a marked flattening of the outer density profile (see discussion below), is suggestive of a tidal origin \citep[e.g.][]{Johnston1999,Munoz2008}.
+As our current \Euclid coverage does not extend to the full extent of either the stellar or the \ion{H}{i} component of IC\,10, data from a larger FoV than is currently available would be required to clarify the nature of the outer elongated stellar emission.